wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 Numerous people have asked me to share my workflow and tips for getting started.
 So, please pardon the more tutorial-style post as I write this all out.
 Also, before you get started, be sure to review the [Salesforce DX Setup Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm) to ensure you have everything all set!

+You'll find the following in this post:

+- Logging into your Trailhead playground org in the CLI
+- Creating a project & scratch org
+- Completing the challenge and pulling your source
+- Deploying source to your TPO to verify
+- Installing required packages
+- Exporting and importing data
+- Executing anonymous Apex

 I thought it'd be good to use the [Quick Start: Build Your First App](https://trailhead.salesforce.com/projects/quickstart-devzone-app) project as the example for this tutorial.

 ## Step 1: Log into your TPO using the CLI